otrv4/otrv4/otrv4.md

   * If the receiver's instance tag in the message is not the sender's instance tag you are currently using, ignore this message.
   * Validate the Non-Interactive-Auth message.
-  * Initialize the double ratcheting, as defined on the [Non-Interactive DAKE Overview](#non-interactive-dake-overview).
+  * Initialize the double ratcheting, as defined in the [Non-Interactive DAKE Overview](#non-interactive-dake-overview).
   * Transition to state `ENCRYPTED_MESSAGES`.

 #### Sending an encrypted data message

 The `ENCRYPTED_MESSAGES` state is the state where a participant is allowed to send encrypted data messages.
-There are only two other states in which a participant can send an encrypted message (that do not have the same format as a data message):
+There are only one other state in which a participant can send an encrypted message (that do not have the same format as a data message):

-* On `WAITING-AUTH-R` state: when a participant attaches an encrypted message to the Auth-I message.
 * On `START`: when a participant attaches an encrypted message to the Non-Interactive Auth message.